hacspec/hax/book/src/tutorial/panic-freedom.md

 For instance, running `square(16)` panics: `16 * 16` is `256`, which
 is just over `255`, the largest integer that fits `u8`.
-Rust does not ensure that functions are not *total*: a function might panic at any point, or might never terminate.
+Rust does not ensure that functions are *total*: a function might panic at any point, or might never terminate.

 ## Rust and panicking code